Take the North Cascades Scenic Highway and do the Cascade Loop - HeraldNet.com

 Take the North Cascades Scenic Highway and do the Cascade Loop

-If you’ve got an extra day and extra cash while you’re exploring Washington state’s North Cascades Scenic Highway, don’t end your road trip at Diablo Lake.
+If you’ve got an extra day and extra cash, don’t end your North Cascades Scenic Highway road trip at Diablo Lake.

-Keep going.
-Drive another 90 to 115 kilometres east and spend the night in Winthrop or Twisp, the heart of the Methow Valley.
+Keep Going.
+Drive another 60-70 miles east and spend the night in Winthrop or Twisp, the heart of the Methow Valley.

 We left mid-morning from Everett for a two-day road trip with four hours of easy driving both days.